thecooldaniel/vscode-stm32f407vg-boilerplate/README.md

 **Can I use this on Windows / macOS?**

-I recommend running Linux in a virtual machine then opening a remote session into it using [VSCode Remove Development](https://code.visualstudio.com/docs/remote/remote-overview).
+I recommend running Linux in a virtual machine then opening a remote session into it using [VSCode Remote Development](https://code.visualstudio.com/docs/remote/remote-overview).
 Make sure to pass all the relevant USB devices for your device into the guest.

 ## Thanks
 * [Marus](https://github.com/Marus) for Cortex-Debug